will-figure/blockito/README.md

 ```

 This will start the server on port `8765` on your local machine.
-I have this aliased in my shell to `blockito-server`.
+We have this aliased in our shell to `blockito-server`.

-Eventually, we will wan that port
+Eventually, we will want that port
-(and the port in the rust server to be configurable)
+(and the port in the `rust`` server to be configurable)
 and we'll also want to do a better job of defining
 and managing which models we interact with.

 `./src/consts.rs` is probably doing a bit too much right now.

-Once we have the llama server running, we can return to our rust server.
+Once we have the `llama` server running, we can return to our `rust` server.

 If it's still running, just stop it and restart it with `bacon run` again.